Stuycs-K/final-project-9-wus-yangr/WORKLOG.md

 ### date 6/09/2023

-Enabled dialogue to add the three items to inventory
+Enabled dialogue to add the three items to inventory Added working inventory that displays to console
+Added ship dialogue